MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-wcf-supported-categories.md

 # Supported categories for Web Content Filtering

-This article describes how web content is categorized and gives the categories that are currently supported.
+This article describes how web content is categorized and lists the categories that are currently supported.

 ## Introduction